Freedom of religion in Russia: Status of religious freedom

-According to International Christian Concern, in 2021 the "crackdowns on religious freedom have intensified in Russia."
-In June 2021, Forum 18 highlighted that “twice as many prisoners of conscience are serving sentences or are in detention awaiting appeals for exercising freedom of religion or belief as in November 2020.”
 Some Russian federal agencies, such as the Federal Registration Service and many local authorities, continued to restrict the rights of some religious minorities.
 Legal obstacles to registering under a complex 1997 Law on Freedom of Conscience and Religious Associations (which lists Orthodox Christianity, Islam, Judaism, and Buddhism as traditional religions) continued to seriously disadvantage some religious groups considered non-traditional.
 There were indications that the security services, including the Federal Security Service (FSB), treated the leadership of some Islamic groups as security threats.

 There are reports of societal abuses and discrimination based on religious beliefs or practices.
 However, conditions remain largely the same for most, and government policy continues to contribute to the generally free practice of religion for the majority of the population.
 Thus, religious matters are not a source of social tension or problems for the majority of citizens.

 Resistance against non-Orthodox religions was behind manifestations of anti-Semitism and occasional friction with non-Orthodox Christian denominations.
 Conservative activists claiming ties to the Russian Orthodox Church (ROC) occasionally disseminated negative publications and held protest meetings against other religions, including alternative Orthodox congregations.
 Some ROC clergy stated publicly their opposition to any expansion of the presence of Roman Catholics, Protestants, and other non-Orthodox denominations.